Jean Kase, Executive Director, The Entrepreneurs Network

 In forging greater collaboration between The Chamber and Small Business Council of Rochester, Jean Kase launched the area’s first CEO Roundtable program in 1990 and grew the program to more than 150 members.
 She also managed the Start-Up Resource program which connected emerging firms with mentors from successful companies.

-She also led the region's Department of Defense Procurement Technical Assistance Center from 2003 to 2005, and was asked by the County Executive to support the Monroe County Finger Lakes PTAC from 2007 to 2016, after it transitioned from The Chamber to Monroe County.
+She also led the region's Department of Defense Procurement Technical Assistance Center from 2003 to 2005, and was asked by the County Executive to support the Monroe County Finger Lakes PTAC from 2007 to 2016, after it transitioned from The Chamber of Commerce to Monroe County.
 PTAC clients generally report winning more than $30 million in contracts each year from government agencies and prime contractors.